sbarex/QLMarkdown/QLMardown/test1.md

 ## Autolink extension

-If the extension `autolink` is enable the url https://www.github.com is rendered as a link.
+If the extension `autolink` is enabled the url https://www.github.com is rendered as a link.

 ## Emoji extension

-Using the emoji extension you can  translate the `:smile:` to :smile:.
+Using the emoji extension you can replace the `:smile:` to :smile:.

+You can choose to use the standard emoji font or the Github images.
+Multibyte emoji are also supported, so `:it:` equivalent to the code `\u1f1ee\u1f1f9` must be rendered as the Italian flag :it:.

-## Github mentions extension
+## GitHub mentions extension

-With the mentions extension @sbarex is rendered as a link.
+With the mentions extension @sbarex is rendered as a link to the GitHub account.

-## Inline image extensione
+## Inline image extension

 The extension embed the local image inside the html output.
 Is required for the quicklook preview.